robertsdotpm/robertsdotpm.github.io/articles/rand/README.md

 The algorithm builds on a remarkable data structure called a golomb-coded set (GCS) [gcs-info].
 A GCS is kind of like a bloom filter in that it allows one to know with absolute certainty if an item is *not* in a set or if an item *may* be in a set.
 What makes a GCS special over a bloom filter is its size: a GCS is around 44% smaller than a bloom filter.
 It's so small in fact, that when you end up putting information inside the set the results practically resemble random data compression already -- that is -- if there were a way to retrieve the data!

 The focus of this paper is on designing an algorithm that can recover information from a GCS using highly compact, cryptographic puzzles.
 Such a scheme allows multiple values to be **'stored' inside a GCS in a super-position of values within the same amount of space.** Such a property makes it possible to avoid the problems that arise from trying to store a large amount of values in a small amount of space using binary directly [counting-argument].
-The scheme is fully lossless, and has a modest compression ratio of 6.7% (6.7% smaller in size than the input size.)
+The scheme is fully lossless and has a very modest compression saving of 0.68% (translates to a mere 7 bytes / 1024 KB saved.)

 https://github.com/robertsdotpm/rand/blob/master/utils.py -- see buf_to_chunks().

 The algorithm is designed to operate on 1 KB buffers which are split into **484~ 17 bit words** and stored in the GCS together with their offset.
 Suppose one were to test the GCS for every possible 17 bit value prefixed by a given word offset.
 One would end up with a list of false positives based on the parameters chosen for the GCS accuracy (1024.)
 Among the list of **candidates** would always be an offset to the correct word you were looking for -- the word in the candidate set as seen in the GCS.
 Do this for every word and you'll have a list of **candidate lists** together with a list of **numbers for how many candidates are in each list.** You'll also have a list of the correct offsets, of course, which we'll call the **node list** for short.

+To reduce the number of false positives by half, the algorithm makes use of a bit string that samples the first bit expected in each word hash that is 'added' to the GCS.
+The word hashes starting bit is compared to the bit string and skipped if it doesn't match.
+The amount of space to store this metadata versus the exponential rise in set size without it was found to be more favorable than resolving the problem by other means.
+Such a bit filtering string is part of the many elements that make this algorithm possible.

 ![brute force](articles/rand/brute_force.png)